 Alice Power trained in Contemporary Art at Nottingham Trent University and State University New York (B.A First Class honours).
+In 2014 she designed JEEVES AND WOOSTER IN PERFECT NONSENSE by David and Robert Goodale, directed by Sean Foley, at the Duke of York's Theatre.
+The production is about to begin a tour of the UK.

 Her work in theatre includes designing and inventing visual comedy with THE RIGHT SIZE 1991 - 2006.
 She designed the Olivier Award winning and Tony Nominated production of THE PLAY WHAT I WROTE by Sean Foley and Hamish McColl, directed by Kenneth Branagh (Best New Comedy, 2002, Wyndhams theatre and the Lyceum theatre on Broadway).
 She also designed the Olivier nominated show DUCKTASTICBY by Sean Foley and Hamish McColl, directed by Kenneth Branagh (Best Entertainment nomination 2006).
 Other designs for the West End include BETTY by Karen McLachlan, directed by Kathy Burke at the Vaudeville Theatre, and the Olivier Award winning comedy DO YOU COME HERE OFTEN?
 (Best Entertainment 1999), by Sean Foley and Hamish McColl, directed by Jos Houben, also at the Vaudeville Theatre.
 In 2011 she designed the set for The Armstong and Miller Show Live UK Tour.